ManjuLanjewar/VSD_HDP/README.md

 ![image](https://github.com/ManjuLanjewar/VSD_HDP/assets/157192602/809325d2-12e0-46b0-8773-a514332b64be)
 Now prompt change to %
-The first step after invoking OpenLANE is to import the openlane package of required version.
+1. The first step after invoking OpenLANE is to import the openlane package of required version.
 This is done using following command.
 Here 0.9 is the required version of OpenLANE.
-% package require openlane 0.9
+<pre>% package require openlane 0.9</pre>
 All designs run in OpenLane are extract from "designs" folder.
 <pre>vsduser@vsdsquadron:~/Desktop/work/tools/openlane_working_dir/openlane$ cd designs/</pre>
 Here we are using picorv32a.
 It contains following files